 DGR project development

-Ontario Power Generation’s Deep Geologic Repository (DGR) is an ambitious project that has undergone extensive reviews and studies.
+Ontario Power Generation’s Deep Geologic Repository (DGR) was an ambitious project that underwent extensive reviews and studies.

-Discover how a project of this scale evolves by exploring the details of the DGR’s development.
+Discover how a project of this scale evolved.

 A deep background on the DGR